taikingm/pratt-savi-810-2020-03-assignment_04/README.md

 A more **detailed background** of your project, please include any information that would be useful for understanding the context of the project.
 This can be as long or short as you'd like.

 ## Resources

-- List any possible articles, resources or analysis or anything useful and include links and perhaps annotate a sentence as to the key findings of this resource. (or if you cannot find any resources please describe why)
+List any possible articles, resources or analysis or anything useful and include links and perhaps annotate a sentence as to the key findings of this resource.
+Or if you cannot find any resources please mention.

 #### Resources List